discordeno/guide/src/stepbystep/createbot.md

 > a bot ready.
 This includes github, git, a code editor like Visual Studio Code.
 > If you don't have these yet please prepare them first before going forward.

-- First, create a Discordeno Bot using the
+- First, log into your Github account and create a repository for your Discordeno Bot using the [Generator Template](https://github.com/discordeno/template/generate).
-  [Generator Template](https://github.com/discordeno/template/generate).
   Give it any name you like.
 For the purpose of this guide we will call it, Stargate.
+Following the link prior to logging in might lead to an error page.

 - Then `git clone https://github.com/Skillz4Killz/Stargate.git` Replace
   **Stargate** with the name you chose.